syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/working-with-data.md

 # Populating Data

 `SFChart` control can be configured with data points using ItemsSource property of `SFSeries`.
-There are two ways, you can create data points for chart.
+You can create data points for chart.

 ## Custom Object